The Perfect Crochet Leaf Pattern

 First Side:

-Slip Stitch into the second chain from hook, single crochet (x2), half double crochet (x2), double crochet (x3), treble crochet (x3), double treble crochet (x3), triple treble crochet (x2), quadruple treble crochet (x2), quintuple treble crochet (x2), one quadruple treble crochet, one triple treble crochet, one double treble crochet, one treble crochet, one double crochet, one half double crochet, one single crochet, slip stitch
+Slip Stitch into the second chain from hook, single crochet (x2), half double crochet (x2), double crochet (x3), treble crochet (x3), double treble crochet (x3), triple treble crochet (x2), quadruple treble crochet (x2), quintuple treble crochet (x2), 1 quadruple treble crochet, 1 triple treble crochet, 1 double treble crochet, 1 treble crochet, 1 double crochet, 1 half double crochet, 1 single crochet

 To switch sides:

-To start the single crochet on the opposite side, let your needle go over the top of the 'stem' while your yarn stays behind your work.
+To start the single crochet on the opposite side, work a slip stitch into the next chain and let your needle and the yarn go over the top of the 'stem'.
+(You could have your yarn go under the 'stem' to keep the slip stitch flatter on top).
 Turn the half-completed leaf so you can comfortably start the next side.

 Second Side:

-one single crochet (into the same chain as the last single crochet done on the first side), one half double crochet, one double crochet, one treble crochet, one double treble crochet, one triple treble crochet, one quadruple treble crochet, quintuple treble crochet (x2), quadruple treble crochet (x2), triple treble crochet (x2), double treble crochet (x3), half double crochet (x2), single crochet (x2)
+1 single crochet (into the same chain as the last single crochet done on the first side), 1 half double crochet, 1 double crochet, 1 treble crochet, 1 double treble crochet, 1 triple treble crochet, 1 quadruple treble crochet, quintuple treble crochet (x2), quadruple treble crochet (x2), triple treble crochet (x2), double treble crochet (x3), half double crochet (x2), single crochet (x2)

-Cut your yarn, leaving a few inches to weave in the tail, I recommend weaving it into the first side going through the stem to keep the soft curve of the leaf.
+Cut your yarn, leaving a few inches to weave in the tail.
+I recommend weaving it into the back of the leaf following the stitches on the "first row" to help shape it.